EarthObservationSimulator/orbitpy/docs/orbitpy.mission_module.rst

 Description
 ^^^^^^^^^^^^^

-The ``Mission`` object can be used to read in *mission specifications* JSON string/ python dict and run all possible OrbitPy functionalities on it.
+The ``Mission`` object can be used to read in a *mission specifications* json string/ python dict and run all possible OrbitPy functionalities on it.
-The valid key/value pairs in building the mission specifications json/ dict is mostly identical to the key/value pairs expected in the initialization (from json/ dict) of the corresponding OrbitPy objects.
-Each of the acceptable JSON objects in the mission specifications is described below:
+Each of the acceptable json objects in the mission specifications is described below:

 .. csv-table:: Mission specifications description
    :header: Parameter, Data type, Units, Description